-- Group (may require additional permission)
+- Specific Users (may require additional permission)

-- Individual User (may require additional permission)
+- Users in Specific Group (may require additional permission)

 The Cadence Type filter decides whether personal and/or team Cadences will appear in your Cadence Analytics view.
 This filter option is the third filter from the left.